Chilling Adventures of Sabrina

 Chilling Adventures of Sabrina is an American comic book series published by Archie Horror, an imprint of Archie Comics, beginning in 2014.
 The series is a darker take on the characters and setting of Sabrina the Teenage Witch.
 It is written by Roberto Aguirre-Sacasa, with art by Robert Hack, and is inspired by the appearances of Sabrina in Aguirre-Sacasa's other Archie series, Afterlife with Archie.

+A loose television adaptation of the same name ran for four parts and 36 episodes, from October 26, 2018 to December 31, 2020.

 Publication history

 Due to the positive reception of Afterlife with Archie #6, which centered on Sabrina, a solo series starring her was announced in June 2014.
 The first issue was released in October 2014.
 The series went on a six-month hiatus before returning in April 2015 under the new Archie Horror imprint.
+Issue #9 was released in October 13th 2021, 4 years after Issue #8.

 Though the two series are described as "companion series" and share several characters, they are each set in their own reality and are not directly related to one another.
 In issue #8, Sabrina experiences a vision of the Afterlife with Archie versions of herself and Jughead Jones, suggesting some connection between the two continuities.

 The title is based on a 1972 anthology series, Chilling Adventures in Sorcery As Told By Sabrina, in which Sabrina narrated serious horror tales drawn in the Archie style.
 That book only lasted two issues, and was rebooted in 1973 by Archie's imprint Red Circle Comics as Chilling Adventures in Sorcery, minus Sabrina and the company's traditional cartooning style.

 Story arcs

 Volume 1: The Crucible (issues 1–5)

 Half-witch Sabrina lives with her witch aunts, Hilda and Zelda, her warlock cousin Ambrose, and Salem, her feline familiar, in the town of Greendale.
 Nearing her sixteenth birthday, she must choose whether to become a full witch or pursue a mortal life with her boyfriend, Harvey Kinkle.
-Meanwhile, Madam Satan, a former flame of Sabrina's estranged father has returned from Hell and wants revenge on the Spellman family.
+Meanwhile, Madam Satan, a former flame of Sabrina's estranged father, has returned from Hell and wants revenge on the Spellman family.

-Volume 2: Witch-War (issues 6– )
+Volume 2: Witch-War (issues 6–)

-Sabrina’s father, Edward Spellman, is mysteriously back among the living, masquerading as a resurrected Harvey.
+Sabrina's father, Edward Spellman, is mysteriously back among the living, masquerading as a resurrected Harvey.
 Hilda and Zelda warn Sabrina about the consequences of necromancy, but Sabrina protects "Harvey" against their attempts to send him back to the grave.
-Edward begins to wonder who could’ve helped Sabrina engage in such powerful magic.
+Edward begins to wonder who could've helped Sabrina engage in such powerful magic.